University of St Mark and St John (Marjon)

 Who's the boss?
 Professor Cara Aitchison, former head of Moray House School of Education and Chair in Social and Environmental Justice at the University of Edinburgh, took up the position of vice-chancellor and chief executive in May 2013.

 Prospectus: 01752 636 890 or visit the website here.

 What you need to know

 Easy to get into?
 Yes.
 Average entry requirements are anything between 220 and 320 UCAS points, but the university is committed to widening participation.

-Vital statistics: 'Marjon', as it is to those in the know, has about 3,500 students, and is known for teacher training and sports degrees.
+Vital statistics: 'Marjon', as it is to those in the know, has over 2,600 students, and is known for teacher training and sports degrees.
 Has diversified energetically, and now runs a variety of subjects, including media, speech and language therapy, English language, literature and writing, live music, outdoor adventure, sport health coaching and PE, acting, business and children, youth and community, language and communication, digital technology and media courses.

-Teaching: 52nd out of 124 for student satisfaction with teaching quality in the Complete University Guide, an astonishing improvement from last year.
+Teaching: 17th out of 123 for student satisfaction with teaching quality in the Complete University Guide, an astonishing improvement from last year.

-Graduate prospects: 99th out of 124 with 45.6 per cent finding graduate level employment after completing their degrees, another incredible leap in the results from the previous year.
+Graduate prospects: 59th out of 123 with 63.5 per cent finding graduate level employment after completing their degrees, another incredible leap in the results from the previous year.

 Cheap to live there?
 About average.
-Private rents in Plymouth range between £75 and £90 per week.
+Private rents in Plymouth start at around £75 per week.

 Transport links: If you don't have a car, you can take the bus to and from Plymouth until midnight.
 Road links with the rest of the country are not bad nowadays and the A38 Devon Expressway links to M5 at Exeter.
 Or catch a train.